PFAS in Public Water Systems

 Per- and polyfluoroalkyl substances (PFAS) are man-made chemicals that have been widely used since the 1940s in consumer products and industrial applications.
 Due to their widespread use and persistence in the environment, most people in the United States have been exposed to some level of PFAS.
 There is evidence to suggest that continued exposure above specific levels to certain PFAS may lead to adverse health effects.

 With the passage of S.P.
-64-L.D.
-129 (Resolve, To Protect Consumers of Public Drinking Water by Establishing Maximum Contaminant Levels for Certain Substances and Contaminants), the Maine legislature has mandated that Public Water Systems that are either community water systems (CWS) or non-transient, non-community (NTNC) schools and child care facilities sample their finished drinking water for PFAS.
+64 (Resolve, To Protect Consumers of Public Drinking Water by Establishing Maximum Contaminant Levels for Certain Substances and Contaminants), the Maine legislature has mandated that Public Water Systems that are either community water systems (C) or non-transient, non-community (NTNC) schools and child care facilities sample their finished drinking water for PFAS.
 If your question has to do with testing your private well for PFAS, please visit the DEP page on that topic or call/email Tracy Kelly at (207) 480-0583.

-- All Public Water Systems that are either community water systems (CWS) or non-transient, non-community (NTNC) schools and child care facilities must sample finished drinking water for PFAS by December 31, 2022.
-Systems who have previously tested for PFAS prior to June 21, 2021 are still required to re-test their water under this new legislation.
+- All Public Water Systems that are either community water systems (C) or non-transient, non-community (NTNC) schools and childcare facilities must sample finished drinking water for PFAS by December 31, 2022.
+Systems who have tested for PFAS prior to June 21, 2021 are still required to re-test their water under this new legislation.

 - Ongoing PFAS sampling will occur for systems with detections.

 - An interim standard of 20 parts per trillion (PPT) for six PFAS (alone or in combination) is immediately in effect.

 For PFAS questions and sampling assistance, please contact the Maine Rural Water Association (MRWA) by email at firstname.lastname@example.org.
-For general questions regarding this new bill, please email Ashley Hodge at Ashley.Hodge@maine.gov or call (207) 822-2341.
+For general questions regarding this new legislation, please email Ashley Hodge at Ashley.Hodge@maine.gov.
 If you have system-specific inquiries, please contact your Public Water System Inspector.